Tore Laerdal runs a company with the mission of "helping save lives."

 For his work, Laerdal, 68, is the winner of the American Heart Association's Ron Haddock International Impact Award, presented to an individual or group for outstanding contributions to the nonprofit's global efforts.
-The award will be presented during a livestream ceremony in October.
+The award will be presented during a livestream ceremony on October 27.

 He is quick to deflect praise and points out that the company's team ethic and partnerships are why it is successful.
 He also said this collaborative attitude is one reason people around the world trust the company's products and training to prevent medical errors and simulate emergencies for health care providers.